 We are working diligently to have this ready for the July Annual Conference in Denver – but we need your help.
 The total cost for a new Memorial is $85,000.
 Rather than have BDSRA divert those funds from vitally needed programs, we have reached out to the BDSRA community to see if they can help us meet the fundraising goal.
 Every amount will help – if you’d like to help, please click the Donate button above.

-Parents and family members are invited to add their loved one’s name to the memorial.
+Parents and family members are also invited to add their loved one’s name to the memorial.
 The Memorial is owned and maintained by the Batten Disease Support and Research Association.
-To add a name, please contact us at either (800) 448-4570 or firstname.lastname@example.org.
+To add a name, please contact us at either (614) 973-6013 or firstname.lastname@example.org.

 The stained glass artwork was designed and created by Barry O’Brien of Claxton, Tennessee.
 He was born in Chicago, is retired from the U.S. Postal Service, and has been working with stained glass for over 25 years.
 Barry created the sun catchers for the memorial service at the 1999 and 2006 Tennessee BDSRA conferences.

-Families and Chapters of the Batten Disease Support and Research Association generously provide funding to create and maintain the Memorial.
+Families and donors to the Batten Disease Support and Research Association generously provide funding to create and maintain the Memorial.